Skip to main content

 For a used vehicle that was previously titled, please provide the following:

-• Original previous Certificate of Title assigned to you by all parties on the title and bills of sale as necessary to show the complete chain of ownership.
+• The original previous Certificate of Title was assigned to you by all parties on the title and bills of sale as necessary to show the complete chain of ownership.
 All liens must be released.

 • Death Certificates and/or probate papers are required when one or more persons are deceased.

-• Odometer Disclosure Statement is required if the vehicle is the model year 2012 or newer.
+• An Odometer Disclosure Statement is required if the vehicle is model year 2012 or newer.

 For a used vehicle that was NOT previously titled but is required to be titled in Vermont, please provide the following: